Negi

 Storage

-7-10 days for peak quality, up to 2 weeks acceptable fresh · 3-4 months for best quality frozen
+7-10 days for optimal freshness; can last up to 2 weeks with careful storage fresh · 3-4 months for best quality; can extend to 6 months with vacuum sealing frozen

 Nutrition